Kyrobi/Cynagen/Files/Rules.md

 ## General

-* Do not change your nickname to match an existing one.
-Similar nicknames are allowed (Ex.
-Thing1 and Thing2).
+* Do not change your nickname to match an existing one or attempt to impersonate a person on the server.
+It's annoying.

 * Try to keep the server English only.
 You may use other language here and there, but keep the general conversation in English.